Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 ### Learning about RISC-V ISA

-We are also curious about the internals of real-world CPUs.
-We have only encountered a "toy" VHDL implementation of a CPU in electrical and computer engineering (ECE) 410, our digital logic design course.
-Our initial idea was to run the compiled program written in our esoteric programming language on an ESP-32 C3 microcontroller unit (MCU)[@esp32].
-However, we are required to have a hardware aspect to our project.

-Because of this, we decided to implement a RISC-V CPU ourselves with a custom CPU instruction to showcase the extensibility of RISC-V. Implementing the CPU in VHDL and programming a Zybo board means that the project can be used by all ECE students.
-With a softcore microprocessor and a compiler, we have a real full-stack computer engineering project that we can be proud of and can potentially aid in the learning of other computer engineering students.
+We are developing a RISC-V CPU with a custom instruction, highlighting RISC-V's extensibility.
+By employing VHDL for the CPU and programming a Zybo board, the project becomes accessible to all ECE students.
+With a softcore microprocessor and a compiler included, we are creating a comprehensive full-stack computer engineering project, providing a valuable learning tool for other students.

 ## Use Cases